vidstack/player/docs/architecture/overview.md

-# Vime v6.0
+# Vidstack Player `1.x`

 **THIS DOCUMENT IS A WORK IN PROGRESS.**

-Vime exists to simplify the process of integrating media with a custom player into a web application.
+Vidstack Player exists to simplify the process of integrating media with a custom player into a web application.
 The main benefits are that it provides a unified API across multiple providers, and the foundational components required to easily build and design the player interface.

 ## Design Goals